riboviz/riboviz/docs/developer/style.md

 ## Input and output file names

-riboviz-specifici input and output file names must be in snake-case i.e., lower case and delimited by underscores, not hyphens.
-Upper-case is permitted for acronyms e.g., `ORF`, `CDS`, `APE`, `TPMs`.
+riboviz-specific input and output file names must be in snake-case i.e., lower case and delimited by underscores, not hyphens.
+Upper-case is permitted for acronyms e.g., `ORF`, `CDS`, `APE`, `TPMs`, `RNA`.

 For example, `vignette_config.yaml`, `read_counts_per_file.tsv`, `TPMs_all_CDS_all_samples.tsv`.

+---

+## Nextflow

+### Process names

+Nextflow process names must be in CamelCase with the first letter being lower-case.
+Upper-case is peromitted for acronyms e.g., `ORF`, `CDS`, `APE`, `TPMs`, `RNA`.

+For example, `buildIndicesrRNA`, `demultiplex`, `staticHTML`.

+### Channel names

+Nextflow channel names must be in snake-case i.e., lowe case and delimited by underscores, not hyphens.

+For channels which are file names ensure the channel name includes the file type as its last component, delimited by an underscore.

+For example, `multiplex_sample_sheet_tsv`, `sample_fq`

+### Variable names

+Nextflow variable names must be in snake-case i.e., lowe case and delimited by underscores, not hyphens.